Academic Salary Administration

 - Chair: include the Department Chair where the Chair is in the department pool.

-- Part-time staff: only those with appointments of 25% or more are to be reported.
-In each case where a staff member is part-time, the increase should be reported on the histogram as the annual full-time equivalent.
+- Part-time faculty and librarians: only those with appointments of 25% or more are to be reported.
+In each case where a faculty member or librarian is part-time, the increase should be reported on the histogram as the annual full-time equivalent.

-- Staff members on research or study leave on partial salary: should be included.
+- Faculty members on research and study leave and librarians who are on research or study leave or who are on partial salary – should be included.
 Their increase should show the full PTR increase and not reflect the percentage of salary while on leave.

-- Staff on maternity/parental/adoption leave: should be included.
+- Faculty and librarians on maternity/parental/adoption leave: should be included.

-- Staff on unpaid leaves: should not be included in the graph or in computing the average increase.
+- Faculty and librarians on unpaid leaves: should not be included in the graph or in computing the average increase.

 Deadlines and Key Activities